Integers: Nonlinear Arithmetic

 • When using an integer_ring lemma, the divisor of a modulus operator (%) must not be zero.
 If a divisor can be zero in the ensures clause of the integer_ring lemma, the facts in the ensures clause will not be available in the callsite.

 To understand what integer_ring can or cannot do, it is important to understand how it handles the modulus operator, %.
 Since integer_ring does not understand inequalities, it cannot perform reasoning that requires that 0 <= (a % b) < b.
-As a result, Singular’s results might be confusing if you think of % primarily as the programming language operator.
+As a result, Singular’s results might be confusing if you think of % primarily as the operator you’re familiar with from programming.

 For example, suppose you use a % b == x as a precondition.
 Encoded in Singular, this will become a % b == x % b, or in more traditional “mathematical” language, a ≡ x (mod b).
 This does not imply that x is in the range [0, b), it only implies that a and x are in the same equivalence class mod b.
 In other words, a % b == x implies a ≡ x (mod b), but not vice versa.